espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 OpenOCD has explicit support for the ESP-IDF FreeRTOS.
 GDB can see FreeRTOS tasks as threads.
 Viewing them all can be done using the GDB ``i threads`` command, changing to a certain task is done with ``thread n``, with ``n`` being the number of the thread.
 FreeRTOS detection can be disabled in target's configuration.
 For more details see :ref:`jtag-debugging-tip-openocd-configure-target`.

+.. only:: esp32

     .. _jtag-debugging-tip-code-flash-voltage:

-.. only:: esp33

     Why to set SPI flash voltage in OpenOCD configuration?
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^